 - Let it complement human connection — the goal is for AI companion use to make you feel more capable and open in human relationships, not less.

 - Choose the right companion for your needs — if you need support, warmth and gentleness (Yuki, Sofia, Isabelle) will serve you better than challenge and wit (Mei, Priya).
+Our companion selection guide breaks down every personality archetype to help you find your ideal match.

 Conclusion: Meaningful Without Being Mystified